On the knot Floer filtration of the concordance group: Background

-For $i$ odd, let $|a_i|$ be the length of the horizontal arrow between $x_i$ and $x_{i-1}$, with $a_i$ positive if the arrow is outgoing from $x_i$, otherwise negative.
-For $i$ even, let $|a_i|$ be the length of the vertical arrow between $x_i$ and $x_{i-1}$, with $a_i$ positive if the arrow is incoming to $x_i$, otherwise negative.
-If $m > 0$, we write
+\begin{remark} In the above definition, the differentials on $C_\red$ necessarily imply that $C_A$ is acyclic and that $C_\red$ has no acyclic summands, because of the symmetry and rank properties of $C$. \end{remark}

-to denote $[C]$ and $+$ to denote the group operation.
-Note that $-[C] = [-a_1, -a_2, \ldots, -a_m]$.
-We denote the identity of $\cF_\text{alg}$, $[\;]$, by $0$.
-It may be shown (cf. \cite[Lemma 6.1]{Homsmooth}) that if defined, $a_i$ is an invariant of the class $[C]$.
-Hence each representative of $[C]$ must have at least $2m+1$ basis elements.
-Moreover, only one representative has basis size exactly $2m+1$, and we call such a complex \emph{reduced}.
-See Figure \ref{fig:F_alg} for two examples.
+The sequence $a_1, \ldots, a_{2m}$ indicates the signed lengths of the arrows encountered as we trace $C_\red$ from the vertically distinguished element to the horizontally distinguished element along horizontal and vertical arrows.
+For $i$ odd, the arrow between $x_i$ and $x_{i-1}$ is horizontal, and $a_i$ is positive if it is outgoing from $x_i$, otherwise negative.
+For $i$ even, the arrow between $x_i$ and $x_{i-1}$ is vertical, and $a_i$ is positive if it is incoming to $x_i$, otherwise negative.
+The sign convention is chosen such that $L$-space knots will have all positive $a_i$.
+For example, the complex in Figure \ref{fig:T_3,4} is of type $(1, 2)$.